2014 Hrushevsky Street protests: 21 January

 Protesters received text messages from their service providers stating "Dear subscriber, you've been registered as participant in the mass disturbances."
 Responsibility for the messages was denied by the providers, two of which were owned by Russian companies.
 Experts suggested the government was behind the cell network actions.

 Hundreds of armed "titushky" were reported by eyewitnesses in the vicinity, attacking protesters and passers-by, as well as smashing vehicles; some were reportedly transported into the city on the back of large trucks showing no license plates.
 Soon thereafter, they occupied many of the streets of downtown Kyiv.
 In one incident, Vitali Klitschko appeared on Franko Street: upon seeing him, the titushky fled.
-Klitschko then disarmed twotwo of them who confessed to him that they were brought into the city from Kherson and ordered to smash cars and bring chaos to the city.
+Klitschko then disarmed two of them who confessed to him that they were brought into the city from Kherson and ordered to smash cars and bring chaos to the city.
 Automaidan activists detained other titushky in downtown Kyiv who admitted they were promised a payment of UAH 220 ($27) to vandalize the city.
 A number of the titushky, who were apprehended by the protestors, were joined by political opposition leaders and brought to the opposition's headquarters at the Trades Union Building.
 They were questioned on live television, confessing their actions and job for the government to incite violence and anarchy.
 The rounding up of titushky was referred to as the titushky safari.

 Berkut troops continued to throw molotov cocktails at protesters.
 Nearing 4 a.m., the bells of St. Michael's Cathedral sounded its bells in alarm, as it did on the night of 30 November police crackdown on the Maidan.
 Meanwhile, the standoff continued with police until noon, when a ceasefire began between roughly 500 police officers and 1,000 protesters and priests standing within the buffer.